microsoft/FluidFramework/experimental/dds/tree2/docs/undo/v1-undo.md

 -   Creating an undo (or redo) edit
 -   Applying a (peer or local) undo (or redo) edit on a `SharedTreeView`
--   Applying the effect of an move (peer or local) that pulls content out from a previously deleted subtree and into the document tree
+-   Applying the effect of a move (peer or local) that pulls content out from a previously deleted subtree and into the document tree
 -   Applying the effect of rebasing local destructive changes (i.e., overwrites and deletions) that were predicated on a constraint that was violated as part of the rebase